The Subjection of Women

 The Subjection of Women is an essay by English philosopher, political economist and civil servant John Stuart Mill published in 1869, with ideas he developed jointly with his wife Harriet Taylor Mill.

 J.S.
 Mill submitted the finished manuscript of their collaborative work On Liberty (1859) soon after her untimely death in late 1858, and then continued work on The Subjection of Women until its completion in 1861.

-Harriet Taylor Mill wrote The Subjection of Women and published it in her own name, before J.S.
-Mill published it under his, more famous, name so it would receive more attention.
-Once the work was famous, he openly said this had been the case, and that assertion is very much supported by the fact it was previously published by her, in her own name.
+Harriet Taylor Mill wrote an earlier essay The Enfranchisement of Women, published under her own name in The Westminster Review in 1851, which covered much of the same ground, and seems to use similar language for many of its arguments.

 At the time of its publication, the essay's argument for equality between the sexes was an affront to European conventional norms regarding the status of men and women.